Visualizing the People of Selene’s World

 Vipsania

 Vipsania was the first and only true love of Tiberius.
+Her father, Agrippa, was the Emperor Augustus’s closest friend.

 Julia

-Although beautiful and charming in her younger years, life was not easy for Julia, despite being the daughter of the Emperor.
+Julia in Her Older Years Although beautiful and charming in her younger years, life was not easy for Julia, despite being the daughter of the Emperor.
 The strain clearly shows on her face in this marble bust.
 Although Julia submitted to three marriages aimed at advancing her father’s political goals and produced six legitimate heirs, her father banished her from Rome

 Older Tiberius

-Augustus’ kingdom and became the Emperor of Rome.
+Eventually, Tiberius inherited his step-father Augustus’ kingdom and became the Emperor of Rome.

 Juba Coin